PURPOSE OF OUR POLICY

 information about the people in those businesses or companies that we store.

-2.5 If, at any time, an individual provides Personal Information or other information about someone other than himself or herself, the individual warrants that they have that person’s consent to provide such information for the purpose specified.
+2.5 If, at any time, an individual provides Personal Information or other information about someone other than him or herself, the individual warrants that they have that person’s consent to provide such information for the purpose specified.